AceByte/HCOLMaps/IssuesAndTODOs.md

    - Add error handling in the `updatePath` method to handle cases where the start or end nodes are invalid or do not exist.

-10. **Visual Indication of Current Floor**

-    - Add a visual indication of the current floor on the UI.

-11. **Path Highlighting for Different Floors**

-    - Ensure the path is highlighted correctly when it spans multiple floors.

 12. **Optimize Pathfinding Algorithm**

     - Optimize the Dijkstra's algorithm implementation for better performance with larger graphs.